-\textit{The Capture Rate of DM Particles in DAVs.}---Galactic DM particles are inevitably streaming through any celestial object.
-Those particles will loose energy when they scatter with nucleons (which we did not mainly considered in this letter) or electrons inside the celestial object, leading their speed down.
-If the velocity of the DM particles reaches below the escape velocity, they will be ``captured'', i.e., it becomes bound to the star.
-Regardless of the effect of evaporation which is not important in this letter where we consider the DM particle mass $m_{\chi} > 5 \gev$ \citep{Gould1987b,Gould1990a}, the evolution of the total number of DM particles, $N_{\chi}$, inside the star (or any celestial object) can be written as,
+Galactic DM particles are inevitably streaming through any celestial object.
+Those particles will loose energy when they scatter with nucleons (which we mostly did not consider in this paper) or electrons inside the celestial object, leading to their speed decreasing.
+If the velocity of the DM particles reaches below the escape velocity, they will be ``captured,'' i.e., they become bound to the star.
+Regardless of the effect of evaporation which is not important in this paper where we consider the DM particle mass $m_{\chi} > 5 \GeV$ \citep{Gould1987b,Gould1990a}, the evolution of the total number of DM particles, $N_{\chi}$, inside the star (or any celestial object) can be written as